AYBARASs/ShoeWebSite/README.md

 # Shoe-Web-Site
-İt is a Shoe Web site that i made with HTML, CSS and Javascript
+İt is a Shoe Web site that i made with HTML and CSS